skorokithakis/the-spam-chronicles/content/emails/re-addthis-users-2023-07-31/message1.md

 If you received this message by mistake, please reply to this message and follow with its deletion, so that we can ensure such a mistake does not occur in the future (15).

------Original Message-----

-From:  <mailto:support@historio.us> support@historio.us <
-<mailto:support@historio.us> support@historio.us>

-Sent: Saturday, July 29, 2023 9:32 PM

-To: Susan Ramos

-Subject: RE: AddThis Users

-Hi Susan,

-Thank you for reaching out to me.
-I apologize for the delay in my response.
-I indeed received your previous email and I appreciate your follow-up.

-The prospect of obtaining the users list of "AddThis Users" is quite intriguing.
-As the founder of Stochastic Technologies, I am always interested in exploring new opportunities for collaboration and growth.
-Having access to a comprehensive data set, including company names, contact names, email addresses, and phone numbers, could potentially open up various possibilities for expanding our network and establishing valuable connections.

-I would be delighted to review a sample file of the users list.
-It would allow me to better understand the quality and relevance of the data you are offering.
-Truly, I believe there might be great potential in this endeavor.
-Kindly provide me with the sample file, and I will examine it thoroughly.

-Once again, I appreciate your persistence in reaching out to me.
-Rest assured, I am genuinely interested and eager to explore this opportunity further.

-Best regards,

-Stavros

-Founder, Stochastic Technologies